Thomasin McKenzie

 In the following years, she took on supporting roles in New Zealand films "Jean" (2016) and "The Changeover" (2017), as well as the TV series "Lucy Lewis Can't Lose" (2016).

-Her breakthrough came when she landed the lead role in "Leave No Trace" (2018), a drama telling the story of a father (Ben Foster) and his daughter living off-grid in a forest park.
-Thomasin said she felt very comfortable during filming as it was outdoors, reminding her of her native New Zealand.
+Her breakthrough came when she landed the lead role in "Leave No Trace" (2018), a drama about a father (Ben Foster) and his daughter living off-grid in a forest park.
+Thomasin said she felt right at home during filming since it was outdoors, reminding her of her native New Zealand.

 A still from Leave No Trace